jawhien/extendedTotalCmd/addon/doc/en/readme.md

 * Sound indication when reaching the borders of the list of elements.
 * The pronunciation of labels for items in the drive selection window.
 * Support work with tabs.
+* Support for multi-column display mode.
+(This function is only available in TC 9+).
 * The ability to quickly recognize the active panel.
 To do this, press the key command NVDA + Up Arrow, or NVDA + TAB.
 * Full support for 64-bit versions of Total Commander.
 * Report actions when selecting items or undoing them.
 (This function is only available in TC 9+).